Surkotada: Horse remains

 During 1974, the Archaeological Survey of India undertook excavations in this site.
-J.P.Joshi and A.K.Sharma reported findings of bones at all levels (circa 2100-1700 BCE), which they described as horse bones.
+J. P. Joshi and A. K. Sharma reported findings of bones at all levels (circa 2100-1700 BCE), which they described as horse bones.
 Sándor Bökönyi (1997), on examining the bone samples found at Surkotada, opined that at least six samples probably belonged to true horse.

-However, Horse expert and champion archaeologists like Meadow (1997) disagree, on the grounds that the remains of the Equus ferus caballus horse are difficult to distinguish from other equid species such as Equus asinus (donkeys) or Equus hemionus (onagers).
+However, archeologists Richard H. Meadow and Ajita Patel disagree, on the grounds that the remains of the Equus ferus caballus horse are difficult to distinguish from other equid species such as Equus asinus (donkeys) or Equus hemionus (onagers).

 Other significant finds

 Presence of Mongooses were found in Surkotada as well as in Mohenjadaro, Harappa, and Rangpur, indicating that these animals were kept as a protection against snakes.
 Elephant bones and wolf bones (tamed?) were also found at Surkotada.